Brexit: EU and UK urge compromise to save talks | DW | 19.10.2020

 Talks faltered after the UK's leader Boris Johnson said there was no point continuing negotiations.
-While talking tough, top negotiators on both sides signaled they want trade negotiations to continue.
+While talking tough, top negotiators on both sides signaled they want to continue meeting.

 Top EU and UK negotiators signaled Monday that the door was still open to a Brexit trade deal but urged for compromise during a day of meetings, days after talks broke down.